 Securitizations.
 Since inception, the Company has completed eight term note securitizations of which five have been repaid.
 In connection with each transaction, the Company has established a bankruptcy remote special-purpose subsidiary and issued term debt to institutional investors.
 Under SFAS No. 140, Accounting for Transfers and Servicing of Financial Assets and Extinguishments of Liabilities, a replacement of Financial Accounting Standards Board ("FASB") Statement 125, the Company's securitizations do not qualify for sales accounting treatment due to certain call provisions that the Company maintains as well as the fact that the special purpose entities used in connection with the securitizations also hold the residual assets.
-Accordingly, assets and related debt of the special purpose entities are included in the accompanying consolidated balance sheets.
+Accordingly, assets and related debt of the special purpose entities are included in the accompanying Consolidated Balance Sheets.
 The Company's leases and restricted cash are assigned as collateral for these borrowings and there is no further recourse to the general credit of the Company.
 Collateral in excess of these borrowings represents the Company's maximum loss exposure.

 Derivatives.
-SFAS 133, as amended, Accounting for Derivative Instruments and Hedging Activities, requires recognition of all derivatives at fair value as either assets or liabilities in the consolidated balance sheet.
+SFAS 133, as amended, Accounting for Derivative Instruments and Hedging Activities, requires recognition of all derivatives at fair value as either assets or liabilities in the Consolidated Balance Sheets.
 The Company records the fair value of derivative contracts based on market value indications supplied by financial institutions that are also counterparty to the derivative contracts.
 The accounting for subsequent changes in the fair value of these derivatives depends on whether a contract has been designated and qualifies for hedge accounting treatment pursuant to the accounting standard.
-For derivatives not designated or qualifying for hedge accounting, the related gain or loss is recognized in earnings for each period and included in other income or financing related costs in the consolidated statement of operations.
-For derivatives designated for hedge accounting, initial assessments are made as to whether the hedging relationship is expected to be highly effective and on-going periodic assessments may be required to determine the on-going effectiveness of the hedge.
-The gain or loss on cash flow hedge derivatives) or in current period earnings depending on the effectiveness of the hedging relationship.
+For derivatives not designated or qualifying for hedge accounting, the related gain or loss is recognized in earnings for each period and included in other income or financing related costs in the Consolidated Statements of Operations.
+For derivatives designated for hedge accounting, initial assessments are made as to whether the hedging relationship is expected to be highly effective and ongoing periodic assessments may be required to determine the ongoing effectiveness of the hedge.
+The gain or loss on derivatives qualifying for hedge accounting is recorded in other comprehensive income on the Consolidated Balance Sheets net of tax effects (unrealized gain or loss on cash flow hedge derivatives) or in current period earnings depending on the effectiveness of the hedging relationship.